Midtrans/Midtrans-Magento2/README.md

 >INFO: The built-in BCA Klikpay landing page for now will only use server key from basic settings of Snap payment integration

-If you need custom configuration you can feel free to change the default configuration with the following fields
+In case you need to customize configuration these field are configurable, and described as follows:

 | Field                  | Description
 |------------------------|---------------------------------------------------------------------------|